Get Healthy Idaho Model for Change

 The Division of Public Health is applying a data-informed approach to identify communities with significant health disparities where investments in upstream approaches will be most effective.
 To identify these communities, the division developed a data dashboard showing county-level health outcome measures (incidence, prevalence, mortality, etc.) combined with the health determinant indices.
 Indices are composite measures that combine multiple social determinant of health factors into one "score".

 COMMUNITY ENGAGEMENT & HEALTH COLLABORATIVES

-Combining existing secondary data (such as BRFSS, American Community Survey, and local level health data) with qualitative feedback from surveys and focus groups will help collaboratives gain a better understanding of the known assets, barriers, and opportunities that exist in the community and the community conditions and policies that may contribute to disparities in health outcomes.
-Once priorities have been identified, the collaborative will then create an actionable plan with evidence-based/informed interventions and activities.
+Examining existing secondary data (such as the American Community Survey, and local level health data) along with qualitative feedback from surveys and focus groups helps collaboratives gain a better understanding of the known assets, barriers, and opportunities that exist in the community.
+This insight highlights community conditions and policies that contribute to disparities in health outcomes.
+Once priorities have been identified, the collaborative creates an action plan with evidence-based/informed interventions and activities.

 COMMUNITY ACTION PLANS FOR POLICY AND SYSTEM LEVEL CHANGE

 The action plan implementation phase is funded for approximately three years.
 Throughout this period, the department will provide technical assistance to awarded communities to support collaboratives as they advance their collective capacity, knowledge of best practices and implementation of effective solutions.
 Action plans are driven by the community collaborative and informed by data specific to the community's unique challenges, needs and opportunities.
 The department will support awarded communities to identify relevant policy, system and environmental changes based on what is most critical to the community and will have the most impact on improving health outcomes.